Jwhiles/CV/README.md

 ### Next
 *2015*

 I worked as a trainee Merchandiser at Next's head office.
-I was responsible Next's stock of mirrors - an area with an annual budget of £4 million.
+I was responsible for Next's stock of mirrors - an area with an annual budget of £4 million.
 I worked closely with buyers and designers to deliver a compelling range, in order to make our customers happy.

 ### Premium Models
 *2013 to 2015*